- Homosexuality

 Instruction on gender identity and sexuality is forbidden from k-4, and schools are legally required to alert parents if a minor wants to change their name or pronouns at school.

-Gender-affirming care in North Carolina is legal, but banned for minors.
+Gender-affirming care in North Carolina is restricted.

 Legal recognition of non-binary gender in North Carolina is not legally recognized.

-LGBT discrimination in North Carolina is no protections.
+Hate crime protections in North Carolina is no protections.

 LGBT employment discrimination in North Carolina is sexual orientation and gender identity.